Yannick Leliendal: Volendam

 On 11 July 2024, Leliendal signed with FC Volendam for one season, with an optional second year.

+On 10 November 2025, he extended his contract with Volendam by two seasons, keeping him at the club until mid-2028.

 International career

 Leliendal holds Surinamese, Dutch and Belgian nationalities.
 He has played for both the Belgian and Dutch national youth teams in age group football.
 He initially represented Belgium, from 2017 to 2018, winning 10 caps with the national under-16 team and two with the under-17 side – all of these 12 matches being friendly.
 In 2019, he made an official appearance for the Netherlands national under-17 team, being part of the squad that reached the semifinals at the 2019 FIFA U-17 World Cup in Brazil.

-In May 2025, Leliendal was called-up by the Suriname national football team for the 2026 FIFA World Cup qualification matches against Puerto Rico and El Salvador.
+In May 2025, Leliendal was called up by the Suriname national football team for the 2026 FIFA World Cup qualification matches against Puerto Rico and El Salvador.
 On 11 June 2025, his request to switch international allegiance to Suriname was approved by FIFA.